modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-14-sect-2.md

 - The works of Davis and Koshiba have led to a new field of research, neutrino astronomy, where the intensities of high energy neutrinos are estimated from  astrophysical sources such as neutron stars, pulsars, binary systems, active galactic nuclei, and supernovae, as well as blazars (objects which emit energy across the entire electromagnetic spectrum, and are characterized by a variability which scales from long to short periods).

+- As X-ray radiation is almost entirely absorbed by the air in the Earth’s thick atmosphere it was not until the 1940s that rockets had been developed to transport detection and measurement instruments.
+In 1959 Riccardo Giacconi formed a group for carrying out rocket experiments to try to prove the presence of X-ray radiation from the universe.

+- In 1962 he was the first to record a source of X-rays outside the solar system.
+In 1970 a satellite was launched to survey the sky for X-ray radiation and in 1978 a high-definition X-ray telescope had been sent into space (this is nowadays known as Einstein X-ray Observatory).
+An improved and larger X-ray observatory called Chandra was launched in 1999.

-!!! tip "2002 Physics Nobel Prize awarded to Giacconi."
+### Description of the 2002 Physics Nobel Prize awarded to Davis, Koshiba and Giacconi.

+WORK (Davis): “In certain nuclear reactions (such as when protons combine to form helium nuclei) elusive particles called neutrinos are created.
+Raymond Davies wanted to detect neutrinos in radiation from space to confirm the theory that this kind of nuclear reaction is the source of the sun’s energy.
+Beginning in the 1960s, he placed a large tank containing a chlorine-rich liquid inside a mine.
+In rare cases, a neutrino interacted with a chlorine atom to form an argon atom.
+By counting these argon atoms, neutrinos from space could be detected.”

+MLA style: Raymond Davis Jr. – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/2002/davis/facts/

+NOBEL LECTURE: *A Half-Century with Solar Neutrinos* by Davies.

+MLA style: Raymond Davis Jr. – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/2002/davis/lecture/

+WORK (Koshiba):  “Certain nuclear reactions, including those where hydrogen atoms combine with helium, form elusive particles called neutrinos.
+By proving the existence of neutrinos in cosmic radiation, Raymond Davis showed that the sun's energy originates from such nuclear reactions.
+From 1980, Masatoshi Koshiba provided further proof of this through measurements taken inside an enormous water tank within a mine.
+In rare cases, neutrinos react with atomic nuclei in water, creating an electron and thus a flash of light that can be detected.”

+MLA style: Masatoshi Koshiba – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/2002/koshiba/facts/

+NOBEL LECTURE: *Birth of Neutrino Astrophysics* by Koshiba.

+MLA style: Masatoshi Koshiba – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Mon.
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/2002/koshiba/lecture/

-	WORK: “Stars and galaxies emit not only visible light, but also X-rays.
+WORK (Giacconi):  “Stars and galaxies emit not only visible light, but also X-rays.
 However, the X-rays dissipate as they pass through the earth’s atmosphere, so X-rays from the cosmos have to be studied by means of telescopes in satellites.
 Beginning in the 1960s, Riccardo Giacconi made several pivotal contributions to the development of such telescopes.
 With the telescopes, he discovered X-ray sources outside our own solar system, cosmic background radiation with X-ray wavelengths as well as X-ray sources that probably contain black holes”.

 MLA style: Riccardo Giacconi – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
 14 Aug 2023. https://www.nobelprize.org/prizes/physics/2002/giacconi/facts/

 NOBEL LECTURE: *The Dawn of X-Ray Astronomy* by Giacconi.

 1.0 INTRODUCTION<br>
 2.0 THE BEGINNING OF X-RAY ASTRONOMY<br>
 3.0 DISCOVERIES WITH UHURU<br>
 3.1 The Binary X-Ray Sources<br>
 3.2 Discovery of High Temperature Intergalactic Gas<br>
 4.0 X–RAY TELESCOPES<br>
 5.0 CURRENT RESEARCH WITH CHANDRA<br>
 6.0 THE FUTURE OF X-RAY ASTRONOMY

 MLA style: Riccardo Giacconi – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
 14 Aug 2023. https://www.nobelprize.org/prizes/physics/2002/giacconi/lecture/

-**PHYSICS CONTENT (based on *Press release* and *Popular information*).**

-- As X-ray radiation is almost entirely absorbed by the air in the Earth’s thick atmosphere it was not until the 1940s that rockets had been developed to transport detection and measurement instruments.
-In 1959 Riccardo Giacconi formed a group for carrying out rocket experiments to try to prove the presence of X-ray radiation from the universe.

-- In 1962 he was the first to record a source of X-rays outside the solar system.
-In 1970 a satellite was launched to survey the sky for X-ray radiation and in 1978 a high-definition X-ray telescope had been sent into space (this is nowadays known as Einstein X-ray Observatory).
-An improved and larger X-ray observatory called Chandra was launched in 1999.

 ***

-**In 2015:** to Takaaki Kajita and Arthur B. McDonald "for the discovery of neutrino oscillations, which shows that neutrinos have mass".
+**2015:** to [Takaaki Kajita](https://en.wikipedia.org/wiki/Takaaki_Kajita) and [Arthur B. McDonald](https://en.wikipedia.org/wiki/Arthur_B._McDonald) "for the discovery of neutrino oscillations, which shows that neutrinos have mass".

-!!! tip "2015 Physics Nobel Prize awarded to Kajita."

-	WORK: “The Standard Model used by modern physics has three types of a very small and elusive particle called the neutrino.
-In the Super-Kamiokande detector, an experimental facility in a mine in Japan in 1998, Takaaki Kajita detected neutrinos created in reactions between cosmic rays and the Earth’s atmosphere.
-Measurements showed deviations, which were explained by the neutrinos switching between the different types.
-This means that they must have mass.
-The Standard Model, however, is based on neutrinos lacking mass and the model must be revised.”
+PHYSICS CONTENT (based on *Popular information: The chameleons of space* and *Advanced information: Neutrino oscillations*).

-	MLA style: Takaaki Kajita – Facts.
+MLA style: Popular information.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
-14 Aug 2023. https://www.nobelprize.org/prizes/physics/2015/kajita/facts/
+14 Aug 2023. https://www.nobelprize.org/prizes/physics/2015/popular-information/

-	NOBEL LECTURE: *Discovery of Atmospheric Neutrino Oscillations* by Kajita.

-	1 INTRODUCTION<br>
-	2 ATMOSPHERIC NEUTRINO ANOMALY<br>
-	3 DISCOVERY OF NEUTRINO OSCILLATIONS<br>
-	4 RECENT RESULTS AND THE FUTURE<br>
-	4.1 Observing “oscillation”<br>
-	4.2 Detecting tau neutrinos<br>
-	4.3 Data updates, neutrino masses and mixing angles<br>
-	4.4 Neutrino oscillation experiments: past, present and future<br>
-	SUMMARY

-	MLA style: Takaaki Kajita – Nobel Lecture.
+MLA style: Advanced information.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
-Mon.
-14 Aug 2023. https://www.nobelprize.org/prizes/physics/2015/kajita/lecture/

-!!! tip "2015 Physics Nobel Prize awarded to McDonald."
-	WORK: “The Standard Model used by modern physics has three types of a very small and elusive particle called the neutrino.
-In an experimental facility in a mine in Canada in 2000, Arthur McDonald studied neutrinos created in nuclear reactions in the sun.
-Measurements showed deviations, which were explained by the neutrinos switching between the different types.
-This means that they must have mass.
-The Standard Model, however, is based on neutrinos lacking mass and the model must be revised.”

-	MLA style: Arthur B. McDonald – Facts.
-NobelPrize.org.
-Nobel Prize Outreach AB 2023.
-Mon.
-14 Aug 2023. https://www.nobelprize.org/prizes/physics/2015/mcdonald/facts/

-	NOBEL LECTURE: *The Sudbury Neutrino Observatory: Observation of Flavor Change for Solar Neutrinos* by McDonald.

-	1. SOLAR NEUTRINOS
-	2. THE SUDBURY NEUTRINO OBSERVATORY ORIGINS
-	3. NEUTRINO DETECTION IN SNO
-	4. SNO DETECTOR
-	5. SNO EXPERIMENTAL MEASUREMENTS
-	6. COMPARING SNO RESULTS WITH OTHER SOLAR NEUTRINO MEASUREMENTS
-	7. NEUTRINO OSCILLATIONS AND FLAVOR CHANGE
-	8. FUTURE MEASUREMENTS

-	MLA style: Arthur B. McDonald – Nobel Lecture.
-NobelPrize.org.
-Nobel Prize Outreach AB 2023.
-Mon.
-14 Aug 2023. https://www.nobelprize.org/prizes/physics/2015/mcdonald/lecture/

-**PHYSICS CONTENT (based on *Press release, Popular information* and *Advanced information*).**
+Fri.
+30 Jun 2023. https://www.nobelprize.org/prizes/physics/2015/advanced-information/

 - In 1930 Wolfgang Pauli proposed the existence of an extra particle to satisfy the conservation of energy in the beta disintegration of a neutron into a proton and an electron.
 Later, such extra particle was named neutrino by Fermi.